 Getting complacent around a job that makes you ‘feel comfortable’ can happen quite unconsciously.
 The amenities and the compensation benefits that come with the job could have stopped you from looking any further.
 Years down the lane, you might suddenly realize you are fairly frustrated doing a job that you don’t like or got bored of, that does not take you anywhere in your career.

 Rather than regret at a later stage in your career, when it will be nigh on impossible to change gears and shift career paths, continuous monitoring and skill-development would be the wiser choice to make.
 ‘Staying current’ and ‘staying ahead’ are then the mantras to remember in order to get what you want in a fast-pacing job market that places a huge value on skill-sets.

-So, what are the signs to watch out for on the onset of a career stagnation?
+So, what are the signs to watch out for at the onset of a career stagnation?

 1. Boredom at Work